 [Laughs] That’s a sad thing to say.

 Well, the movie industry is truly a contact sport.
 No one likes to say that, but it’s so true.
 Vicious things occur in this business that you would not believe [Laughs]

 You make it sound like the world of Lord of War.

-Yeah, oh yeah.
-Here’s something: The studio, New Regency, who made this movie is owned by a former arms dealer, Arnon Milchan.
+Oh yeah.
+Here’s something: The studio, New Regency, who made this movie, is owned by a former arms dealer, Arnon Milchan.

 They didn’t put that in the press notes.

 [Laughs] You mentioned the idea of “truckloads of compromise.”
-I revisited S1m0ne the other day, and it’s kind of this big FU to the studio system and how auteurs should be left alone.
+I revisited S1m0ne the other day and it’s kind of this big middle finger to the studio system and how they can treat auteurs.
 Does that movie accurately represent your thoughts on filmmaking?